Friday, December 30, 2016

 Fun times with Carol

 Just before Christmas, my friend Carol and I had a mini Girl's Weekend.
-Since my phone was being wonky, and I kept displacing my charging cord, I got pitifully few pics.
-But it was so nice to get together just before the holiday stress hit in full force.
 Carol picked me up on Friday and we headed to San Antonio to see Billy Joel in concert - such a great show!
-Three hours long and 32 of his songs, not to mention a rendition of Highway to Hell by his roadie as BJ played electric guitar.
-We didn't get to bed until midnight and I slept until 8:30 which never happens!
+Three hours long and 32 of his songs, not to mention a rendition of Highway to Hell by his roadie as BJ playing electric guitar.
+We didn't get to bed until midnight and I slept until 8:30 which never happens.

-The next morning, Carol's sister, Lydia, picked us up for breakfast and took us here. {Um, no, not to the bar.
-That bar opens up into the bakery area of La Margarita.} As you can see it was very busy!
-We actually got there at the perfect time, because by the time we left there was a line out the door.
+The next morning, Carol's sister, Lydia, picked us up for breakfast and took us here.
+As you can see it was very busy - we actually got there at the perfect time, because by the time we left there was a line out the door.

 We had the BEST Mexican breakfast - I had the barbacoa, scrambled eggs, home fries, and homemade tortillas.
 So good!

 The place was even more decorated than it usually is.
-Since I sat gaping for most of the time, I didn't take near enough pics.
 So many tiny colored lights everywhere, not to mention sparkly ornaments and greenery.
 Carol and Lydia made great breakfast companions and we laughed a lot.

 The two of them spent less than $10 apiece on goodies.
 Me?
 I spent around $28.
-There was so much to choose from!
 I took a big box back to my peeps.

 After breakfast we headed to Dripping Springs for the wine pick-up party at Sidecar.
 I'm gonna make Carol a wine snob yet.